Qualifying for Disability Benefits (SSDI) with Lupus in Pennsylvania

 There are actually two separate sets of criteria for each and every disability applicant, regardless of whether you intend to file for SSI or SSDI: the general requirements which apply to everyone, and the specific medical requirements which vary by illness.
 Before we go over the SSA’s medical criteria for evaluating lupus claims, let’s examine the basic criteria.

 First, your condition must be extremely severe.
 Remember, the SSA wants to ensure that benefits are awarded only to people who cannot work, which means that people who can control and suppress their conditions are unlikely to be considered disabled from the SSA’s perspective.
 If the SSA thinks you can eliminate your symptoms by taking medication or participating in other treatments, your claim is unlikely to succeed.
+Our Pensilvania social security disability lawyers will be happy to help.

 Next, your condition must be long-term.
 That means your condition: